 Smart Sync is a feature that allows multiple power modules to be synchronized to a common frequency.
+When not used, this pin must be connect to GND.
 Driving the Smart Sync pins with an external oscillator set to the desired frequency, synchronizes all connected modules to the selected frequency.
-The synchronization frequency can be higher or lower than the nominal switching frequency of the modules within the range between 240 kHz and 400 kHz (see Electrical Specifications table for frequency limits).
-Synchronizing modules powered from the same bus, eliminates beat frequencies reflected back to the input supply, and also reduces EMI filtering requirements.
-Eliminating the low beat frequencies (usually < 10 kHz) allows the EMI filter to be designed to attenuate only the synchronization frequency.
-Power modules can also be synchronized out of phase to minimize source current loading and minimize input capacitance requirements.
-If unused, connect the Smart Sync pin to GND (pin 3).
-Figure 29 shows a standard circuit with two modules syncronized 180° out-of-phase using a D flip-flop.
+The synchronization frequency can be higher or lower than the nominal switching frequency of the modules within the range of 240 kHz to 400 kHz.

+Synchronizing modules powered from the same bus eliminates beat frequencies reflected back to the input supply, and also reduces EMI filtering requirements.
+Eliminating the low beat frequencies (usually<10kHz) allows the EMI filter to be designed to attenuate only the synchronization frequency.
+Power modules can also be synchronized out of phase to minimize ripple current and reduce input capacitance requirements.